bluedodecahedron/tsrapp/README.md

 A customized fork of the original yoloX github project is included in this project as a submodule.

-## 4. Install tsrresnet
+## 4. Install tsrmodel

-Navigate into the tsrresnet folder and run the following command.
+Navigate into the tsrmodel folder and run the following command.
 Make sure you have activated the conda environment from step 2.

 ```shell
 pip3 install -v -e .  # or  python3 setup.py develop